crunchmasterdeluxe/login_authentication/README.md

 In future iterations of this application, the following enhancements are planned:

+Unity frontend: Rather than including a Unity scene in an iFrame, code all frontend functionality in Unity/C#/javaScript.

 Hashed Passwords: Passwords will be securely hashed before storing them in the database.
 This will enhance the security of stored user credentials.

 JWT Token Authorization: Implement authorization using JSON Web Tokens (JWT).
 JWT tokens will be used for all future requests within the app, improving security and user experience.